Vachathi case: Trial

 The trial was held at Dharmapuri Principal District Court.
 There were 269 accused in the case that had 155 forest personnel, 108 policemen, and six revenue officials.
 All the 269 who were accused were sentenced on 29 September 2011.
 Of the 269, 54 died during the trial.
 Of the remaining 215, 126 belonged to the forest department, 84 were policemen, and five were revenue officials.
-Out of the 17 rapists, 12 were sentenced to 17 years imprisonment and 5 had 5 years.
+Out of the 17 rapists, 12 were sentenced to 17 years imprisonment and 5 were given 5 years of imprisonment.
 The rest of the accused were sentenced to one to two years in prison.
+The Central Bureau of Investigation, had probed the case, on the directions of the Madras High Court in 1995 and filed a charge sheet against as many as 269 accused who included the then Principal Chief Conservator of Forests (PCCF), M. Harikrishnan, Conservators of Forests, P. Muthaiyan and L. Nathan and District Forest Officer, S. Balaji for brutally gangraping the women in the village.

 Aftermath

 Police were not ready to accept the case for three years and the then state minister K. A. Sengottaiyan commented that the villagers were aiding sandalwood smuggling.
 The villagers were denied compensation for a long time.
 On 12 September 2014, the state government offered a compensation of ₹12.2 lakh to all the victims.
 An additional ₹60,000 was allocated to each of the 105 villagers who were drafted in the chargesheet filed in 1999.
 The chargesheet was quashed by the court during November 2012.